 Unplugged

 In this lesson the class develops a preliminary definition of a computer.
 After brainstorming the possible definitions for a computer, the class works in groups to sort pictures into "is a computer" or "is not a computer" on poster paper and explain their motivations for choosing some of the most difficult categorizations.
 The teacher then introduces a definition of the computer and allows groups to revise their posters according to the new definition.

 Lesson 5: Input and Output

-In this the class students consider a number of computing devices to determine what types of inputs and outputs they use.
+In this class students consider a number of computing devices to determine what types of inputs and outputs they use.
 Groups are assigned to a computing device and based on a teacher-provided definition of input and output, list the inputs and outputs of their device.
 To conclude the lesson the class examines common activities they do on a computing device and select the inputs and outputs used for that activity from the chart.

 Lesson 6: Processing

 Unplugged

 This lesson dives deeper into the concept of processing that was introduced as part of the definition of a computer.
-Pairs work together to puta deck of cards in order, a form of processing information.
+Pairs work together to put a deck of cards in order, a form of processing information.
 In the end, the class discusses what processing means within the context of solving information problems.

-Lesson 7: Storage

-This lesson focuses on the storage component of the definition of a computer, within the content of processing information.
-The class spends the majority of the lesson developing and sharing algorithms to process information, with an emphasis on how much storage is needed for any particular algorithm.
-The lesson concludes with a discussion of the importance of storage while processing information.

 Week 3

-Lesson 8: Apps and Problem Solving
+Lesson 7: Apps and Storage

 Unplugged

 This lesson covers the input and output aspects of computers in a context that is relevant and familiar to students: apps.
 The class evaluates various web applications to analyze the specific problems that they were designed to solve, the inputs that they need to work, and the outputs they provide to users.
 The class concludes with observations of these apps as well as a teacher led discussion about the impact of apps on society.

-Lesson 9: Project - Propose an App
+Lesson 8: Project - Propose an App

 Unplugged | Project

 To conclude the study of the problem solving process and the input/output/store/process model of a computer, the class proposes apps designed to solve real world problems.
 This project is completed across multiple days and culminates in a poster presentation highlighting the features of each app.
 The project is designed to be completed in pairs though it can be completed individually.

 Chapter Commentary

 In the second half of the unit, students move on to thinking about computers as machines that solve information problems.
 Students begin by building a common definition for a computer that focuses on functionality instead of specific hardware.
 They then explore the ways that computers approach problems.
 For their final project, students propose an app that could be used to solve a problem of their choosing.